chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 {% endhighlight %}
 {% include content/code-toggle-bottom.html %}

 What *gulp* does is runs a series of commands and even listens for and responds to changes.
-In the example above, from the [gulp GitHub repository](https://github.com/gulpjs/gulp "gulp GitHub Repository"), *gulp* is being used to compile multiple coffeescript files, minify them, and concatenate them into a single file as well as compress images.
+In the example above, from the [gulp GitHub repository](https://github.com/gulpjs/gulp "gulp GitHub Repository"){:rel="external"}, *gulp* is being used to compile multiple coffeescript files, minify them, and concatenate them into a single file as well as compress images.
 The `watch` task is being used to listen for changes to particular files and run tasks subsequently.
 My particular `gulpfile.js` is used to compile my SCSS, run *Autoprefixer*, minify the CSS, and refresh my browser.
-This becomes incredibly useful for front-end developers who are used to a <q>tweak a value, compile, refresh browser</q> workflow when `watch` is paired with *[LiveReload](http://livereload.com "LiveReload")* to automatically refresh the browser—the workflow then becomes, essentially, <q>tweak a value... tweak a value... tweak a value</q> as saving the file after each tweak would trigger *gulp* `watch` to compile, minify, and refesh for you!
+This becomes incredibly useful for front-end developers who are used to a <q>tweak a value, compile, refresh browser</q> workflow when `watch` is paired with *[LiveReload](http://livereload.com "LiveReload"){:rel="external"}* to automatically refresh the browser—the workflow then becomes, essentially, <q>tweak a value... tweak a value... tweak a value</q> as saving the file after each tweak would trigger *gulp* `watch` to compile, minify, and refesh for you!

 {% include content/heading.html title='Good old brass tacks' %}